Connect to Innovate – Frequently asked questions

 How can I make a complaint about my Internet service provider (ISP) or Internet service?

 If you are interested in improvements to your Internet service, we suggest raising these issues with your Internet service provider first to see if they can be resolved.
 ISPs are ultimately responsible for the equipment they offer, their billing and marketing practices, their quality of service and customer relations.
-If you have issues with your ISP, you should contact their customer service lines and escalate your concerns up to the manager level (if necessary).

-Switch Internet Service Providers:
+Switch Internet service providers:

 You are free to switch Internet service providers.